ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/changes/what-is-changes-api.dotnet.markdown

-# Changes API : What is Changes API?
+# Changes API

 The RavenDB client offers a push notification feature that allows you to receive messages from a server about events that occurred there.
-You are able to subscribe to events for all documents, indexes and operations as well as to indicate a particular one that you are interested in.
+You are able to subscribe to events for all documents, indexes, and operations as well as to indicate a particular one that you are interested in.
 This mechanism lets you notify users if something has changed without the need to do any expensive polling.

 {DANGER:Changes API on Secured Server}